 We learned about needing to continuously grow and diversify the hard way.
 In 2015, we were 8 people – by the start of 2016, we were 4.
 Our offering was focused on Ruby on Rails development and we weren’t keeping up with our clients’ demands.
 Since then we’ve become more well-rounded in our services.
 We’re still highly technical with backend and Ruby at our centre – but we can now offer frontend development, design and copywriting.
 And we’re all the stronger for it.

-Ensuring that you can adapt quickly and grow with the times is crucial to long-term success.
+Ensuring that you can adapt quickly and grow with the times is vital to long-term success.
 Even as you’re monitoring your current progress, you should keep one eye on future challenges and opportunities.

 How am I doing?